 1 large clove garlic, crushed through a press or finely minced (feel free to add 1 more if you love garlic)

 3/4 teaspoon salt, or more to taste

-Finely dice the tomatoes, cucumbers, red onion, and hot peppers, and place them with their juices in a mixing bowl.
-Feel free to use a food processor to do this, but the final presentation will be rougher than carefully dicing with a sharp knife (it's a time saver though).
-To use a food processor, pulse each ingredient separately until it's finely chopped (be careful not to let it run too long or you'll turn it into a purée.
+- Finely dice the tomatoes, cucumbers, red onion, and hot peppers, and place them with their juices in a mixing bowl.
+Feel free to use a food processor to do this, but the final presentation will be rougher than carefully dicing with a sharp knife (it’s a time saver though).
+To use a food processor, pulse each ingredient separately until finely chopped (Be careful not to let it run too long or you’ll turn it into a purée.
 Don’t bother washing the food processor between each ingredient).

 - Wash and dry the parsley and cilantro, and then finely mince them (do not use a food processor for this).
 Add them to the mixing bowl (reserving a pinch for garnish), along with the dried mint, lime juice, lemon juice, garlic, and salt.
 Adjust the seasoning to taste (taste it with a tortilla chip—if your chips are salty, you might not want to add any more seasoning).